 Nominating and Governance Committee.
 The Board has a standing Nominating and Governance Committee that is composed of each of the Independent Trustees of the Trust.
 The Nominating and Governance Committee operates under a written charter approved by the Board.
 The principal responsibility of the Nominating and Governance Committee is to consider, recommend and nominate candidates to fill vacancies on the Trust's Board, if any.
+The Nominating and Governance Committee generally will not consider nominees recommended by shareholders.
 The Nominating and Governance Committee is also responsible for, among other things, reviewing and making recommendations regarding Independent Trustee compensation and the Trustees' annual "self-assessment."
-The Nominating and

-Governance Committee meets periodically, as necessary.
-During the fiscal year ended December 31, 2022, the Nominating and Governance Committee met one time.
+The Nominating and Governance Committee meets periodically, as necessary.
+During the fiscal year ended December 31, 2023, the Nominating and Governance Committee meet two times.